AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 ![](https://i.imgur.com/8roRFxI.png)

-One thing that we can now get rid off is putting the tag everywhere by hand.
-We can let winston handle that for us.
+One thing that we can now get rid of is putting the tag everywhere by hand.
+We can let Winston handle that for us.

 ```javascript
 // File: src/index.js